Jacob-Si/Generative-AI-API/README.md

 ----------------------------------------------------

-Purchase one type of tokens, have access to all kinds of APIs!
+Purchase one type of token, and gain access to all kinds of AI APIs!